| � � � � The Kyoto Protocol

 efficiency of buildings - to promote combined heat and power (CHP)

 generation and to control the powerful fluorinated gases.
+The Commission has also negotiated agreements with

 European, Japanese and Korean carmakers to cut CO2